derivstat99/expense-tracker-cli/README.md

 * No input validation (wrong formats may break logic)
 * CSV parsing assumes clean data (no commas in text)
-* Overwrites file instead of appending (can be improved)
 * No user authentication system

 ---